AfroLatinidad: Overview

 However, a fear of "unbecoming" has been observed in certain AfroLatinidad communities, for example, among Afro-Cubans, as they are "assumed to lose their Cuban identity through assimilation among Afro-Cubans and African-Americans", where Cuban identity is being replaced by one more thoroughly Afro-Latino.

 Cultural Expression

 In terms of Diaspora, a concept redefined in Juan Flores book The Diaspora Strikes Back, AfroLatinidad's history stretches back from African colonial rules and reinscribed their culture by incorporating Latino traditions.
 AfroLatinidad is essentially “a way of naming the kind of cultural fusion and hybridization typical of highly diasporic urban settings in the metropolis."
 AfroLatinos have created outlets for expression including dance, poetry, and music.
 Afrolatinidad is the collective expression of African Latinos and a declaration of culture through forms of art.
+Another scholar who helped develop it as a field was Miriam Jiménez Román.

 Hip Hop

 Afro Latinos have adopted hip-hop and expressed through lyrics their struggles of living in high poverty neighborhoods in Latin America.
 AfroLatinidad has captured the essence of hip-hop by using music as an outlet of expression.
 Hip Hop originated from African American identities in New York City, the cultural context of hip hop reminisce sentiments of African American people.
 The transcendence of hip-hop from Latin America has emerged from transcultural migration of music.
 Hip Hop has also become a tool of unification, political voice and cultural representation.
 Artists like Eli Efi of Brazil rap about the injustices within their societies and the desire for freedom from discrimination and the freedom to black shame.
 Now, African Latinos can also exercise hip-hop to promote identity and community.